microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![The URI and Primary Key for Cosmos DB are highlighted.](media/cosmos-db-settings-keys-uri-primary-key.png "The URI and Primary Key for Cosmos DB are highlighted.")

-8. Open File Explorer on your machine or VM and navigate to the location you extracted the MCW repo .zip file to (C:\\CosmosMCW\\).
+8. Open File Explorer on your LabVM and navigate to `C:\CosmosMCW\`.

 9. Open **TransactionGenerator.sln** in the `Hands-on lab\lab-files\TransactionGenerator` directory.
 This will open the solution in Visual Studio.